Skip to main content

 Transportation Maintenance

-Includes street & sidewalk repairs, storm drain cleaning & repair, street sweeping, pavement striping, gravel & grading, ditch cleaning, roadside brushing, streetlight repair, and dust abatement.
+This includes street & sidewalk repairs, storm drain cleaning & repair, street sweeping, pavement striping, gravel & grading, ditch cleaning, roadside brushing, streetlight repair, and dust abatement.

 Transit Program

-Operates two transit routes the serve Grand Ronde.
+The Transit Program operates two transit routes the serve Grand Ronde.
 One route, the 60X (Coastal Connector) provide public transit service from Lincoln City, to Grand Ronde, and on to Salem.
 The 22 Route provides service from Grand Ronde, through Willamina, to McMinnville.
 The Tribal Transit Program is funded by grants from the Federal Transit Administration (FTA), and Oregon Department of Transportation (ODOT).
 There are numerous documents associated with operating transit programs.
 The transit documents are required by granting agencies to be posted on this website.

 Transit Documents